schellekensv/pycle/README.md

 * `sketching.py` contains everything related to building a feature map and sketching a dataset with it;
 * `compressive_learning.py` contains the actual learning algorithms from that sketch, for k-means and GMM fitting for example;
 * `utils.py` contains a diverse set of functions that can be useful, e.g., for generating synthetic datasets, or evaluating the learned models through different metrics and visualization utilities.

+Note that if you want to use the core code of `pycle` direcltly without downloading this entire repository, you can install it directly from PyPI by typing
+`pip install pycle`

 ## Citing this toolbox:
 If you publish research using this toolbox, please follow this link for to get citation references (e.g., to generate BibTeX export files)